 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

 Now, you will see the default section with some basic rules that are followed by fail2ban itself.
-If you want to add some extra layer of protection to your server, then you can customize the each rule section as per your needs.
-There are few lines act as basic setup you can edit as necessary to suit your need including: ignoreip, bantime, findtime, and maxretry.
+If you want to add some extra layer of protection to your server, then you can customize each rule section as per your needs.
+There are few lines that act as a basic setup you can edit as necessary to suit your need including: ignoreip, bantime, findtime, and maxretry.
 You can read what each line means in the explanation available there.

 [DEFAULT] # "ignoreip" can be an IP address, a CIDR mask or a DNS host.
 Fail2ban will not # ban a host which matches an address in this list.
 Several addresses can be # defined using space separator. ignoreip = 127.0.0.1 # "bantime" is the number of seconds that a host is banned. bantime = 600 # A host is banned if it has generated "maxretry" during the last "findtime" # seconds. findtime = 600 # "maxretry" is the number of failures before a host get banned. maxretry = 3